webmooch/TcpConnectionsViewer/README.md

 TCP Connections Viewer is a portable executable that displays detailed information about all TCP connections on the local system.

-Existing mainstream connection viewer programs are generally closed-source and do not provide as much output-detail as this program.
+Existing mainstream connection viewer programs are generally closed-source and do not provide as much output-detail as I required.

 TCP Connections Viewer is still in its infancy but more features and UI options are planned.

 TCP Connections Viewer utilises v4.5 of the .NET framework and is written in C# with WPF MVVM.

-##Possible Uses
+##Purpose

 Detecting and locating trojans, malware, etc